almet/markdown-doc/articles/dependency-injection.md

 * a name
 * a set of methods
-* a way to be build
+* a building process
 * a scope

-Scope is the way to control the life cycle of our object: when requesting the service more than one time, what we have to do ?
-Use the first builded service?
+Scope is the way to control the life cycle of our services in the container:
-Recreate one?
-Check in session if we already have one ?
-Scope tells us.
+Does the service remain in the container during the whole script (singleton) or is it instantly removed from it (prototype)?
+The actual instance of the injected object must be the same for all services if the scope is defined as singleton, or each time a different one if the scope is set to prototype.

+Other scopes could be imagined like the "session" scope that would provide the same instance through a unique session, or a kind of "immortal" scope that would use persistence features to make an instance immortal through user sessions.

 Our DI container comes with a set of different services types: